 The Mashpee Wampanoag knew themselves to be a continuous Native community.
 So, too, did their neighbors, since Mashpee had always been Cape Cod’s “Indian Town.”
-With the high stakes of real estate at issue, however, the jury in this case decided that, while the Mashpee community had a Native culture, it did not remain a continuous “tribe.”
+The jury in this case decided that, while the Mashpee community had a Native culture, it did not remain a continuous “tribe.”
 This was evidenced by the fact that the tribe was inconsistently recognized by state and federal government entities in certain legislative acts during the 18th and 19th centuries as well as during the incorporation of the town of Mashpee in 1870.
 The burden of proof was allocated to the tribe to prove that they were a continuous tribe despite the discrepancies, not allocated to the state to prove that the tribe was not continuous despite the discrepancies.
 Following the loss in court, Mashpee representatives took their struggle for federal recognition out of the courts and into the legislative process.
 In 2007, the sovereignty of the Mashpee Wampanoag was recognized by the federal government, 31 years after the tribe began pursuing such recognition.